For many looking to start their thru-hiking trips have never heard of bear bags let alone done a bear bag hang.

 The bear bag, on the other hand, is a food container that you put your food into and then hang from a tree making it impossible for the bear to reach.

 The Ursack may be lighter but the bear bag can be hung in different ways to keep animals out.

 Recently with issues due to bear encounters, the ATC has been requesting thru-hikers make the change from bear bags to bear canisters.
-I speak more about their wide benefits and issues here if interested in learning more details.
+I speak more about their wide benefits and issues here if you are interested in learning more details.

 This is a change that will help protect both the bear population as well as the hikers who are coming through.

 Canisters are much harder for bears to get into and will help keep them away from campsites and human food sources.

 While a hard-sided canister may be an extra bit of extra weight to carry, it is worth it to know your food and trash are safe from bears.